Melatonin: Worth Losing Sleep Over?

 Check with your doctor before you take melatonin with ANY medication.
 Do not stop using any medications without first talking to your doctor.

 Melatonin and Blood Thinners

-Tell your doctor or pharmacist about all medicines and supplements you take, including over-the-counter (OTC) medicines.
+Tell your doctor or pharmacist about all medicines and supplements you take, including over-the-counter (OTC) medicines and herbal supplements.

 Liver Enzymes and Melatonin: Explained

 Melatonin is primarily broken down (metabolized) in the liver by enzymes known as cytochrome P450 enzymes prior to being excreted from the body.
 Other drugs are also metabolized by these enzymes.

 Theoretically, when melatonin is combined with these other drugs also broken down by the same enzymes there can be competition.
 Why is this a problem?
 There's only so much enzyme to go around, and blood levels of melatonin or the other drugs may rise, leading to increased side effects and drug toxicity.

 - Citalopram (Celexa)